zammad/zammad-admin-documentation/channels/form.rst

    :scale: 90%
    :align: center

-Potential Spam-Issue
+Potential Spam Issue
 --------------------

-The Form function could be abused by sending a higher amount of messages / tickets to your Zammad instance.
-If you do not use Zammad-Forms:
+The Form function could be abused by sending a high amount of messages / tickets to your Zammad instance.
+If you do not use Zammad Forms:
 **disable** them.

 But don't worry!
-Zammad does limit the maximum created tickets based on different criteria.
-It also ensure that the email address being used is valid (with MX-Check on the email’s domain).
+Zammad does limit the maximum count of created tickets based on different criteria.
+It also ensures that the email address being used is valid (with MX-Check on the email's domain).

-.. list-table:: Form settings to limit Ticket-Creation
+.. list-table:: Form settings to limit ticket creation
    :header-rows: 1
    :widths: 20, 10, 20